loadfms/arduino-automate/README.md

 ![loadfms](https://img.shields.io/badge/with%20love-loadfms-red.svg)
 # Automate

-Simple project to turn on and off any thing connected to circuits relays.
+Simple project to turn on and off any thing connected to relays by querying web-api.

 ## Components
 - Arduino Uno